The Latin Quarter of Paris is an area in the 5th and 6th arrondissements of Paris. It is situated on the left bank of the Seine, around the Sorbonne.

 2} Carl Marletti dessert shop

-Carl marletti's patissier has been awarded several awards and is one of the best pastry shops in Paris.
+Carl marletti's patissier has been recieved several awards and is one of the best pastry shops in Paris.

 Address: 51 rue Censier 75005 Paris